 RK: How long did the project take?

-RK: Did you remain within the original budget and if not, what were the unexpected costs?
+RK: Did you remain within the original budget?

 RK: How does the property respond to its surrounding landscape?

 HP: Hopefully, it will be a lot less visible from the road in a few years as we’re keen for nature to bring us back into her fold now.
 The plot is almost glade-like – it was at the bottom of a very mature and large garden that our neighbours sold off.
 We have been gifted lots of established shrubs and trees that bring so much wildlife to the plot.
 These include mega rhododendrons, cherry blossom, alpines and oaks.
 We have planted a new oak and three Himalayan silver birches so far.
 We looked at what the neighbours have in their gardens.
 We thought that if it grows well there, it should grow well in our garden too.
 I’m still waiting for lots of new shrubs to climb the walls before we thoroughly blend in again.

 RK: Did you work with a landscaping professional at any point in the process?

 HP: Our deck was built single-handedly by a local landscape gardener and the front drive was levelled and landscaped by a local groundworks firm because if we don’t get the levels right, we are prone to flooding in this area.
 Dad came up trumps again with a garden plan, and we’ve done the rest of ourselves in lockdown, which has been so much fun, if not utterly exhausting as well.

 The garden needs three years of growth, but it’s going to be the best feature.
 It wraps around the house, so we are taking each aspect’s lead to create a different feel in each area – the lawn, the deck, the working garden and the front garden.